 So that was easy.
 I installed a number of apps and extensions on my Opera browser using this tutorial, and almost all of them worked like a charm.

-I installed the Chrome versions of Pocket, Grammarly, Session Buddy, a tab manager for browsers, and each of them worked flawlessly without any limitations, and they worked exactly the same way as they worked on Chrome.
+I installed the Chrome versions of Pocket, Grammarly, Session Buddy, and a tab manager for browsers, and each of them worked flawlessly without any limitations, and they worked exactly the same way as they worked on Chrome.

 Your ultimate goal is to get your job done, and the ability to download Chrome apps will surely open more avenues to get a lot more out of your Opera browser.